Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 Unstructured meetings (no agenda, rambling)

-Context switching (5+ different tasks daily)
+Context switching (5+ tasks daily)

 Low-value repetitive work